-After 20 years of visiting & hiking through Glacier National Park, I know the BEST places to picnic, grab a bite to eat enjoy a cocktail and relax.
+After 20+ years of visiting & hiking through Glacier National Park, I know the BEST places to picnic, grab a bite to eat enjoy a cocktail and relax.
 Check out my list and start planning your trip to one of the most beautiful National Parks in North America.
+Also, read below for a hack and a link to get a daily vehicle entry pass.

 When visiting Glacier National Park in Montana, planning is the key to having a great adventure.
-Every year the road construction schedule, ticket requirements and visitor counts are different- especially when dealing with a pandemic.
+Every year the road construction schedule, ticket requirements and visitor counts are different.
 The first place you need to look for information should always be Glacier National Park’s Website.
 My second most recommended spot for info is the Trip Advisor Glacier Park Travel Forum.
 Read other folks trip reports before asking a question.
 Chances are- the answer to your question is on the forum.
 Also consider joining the Facebook Glacier Park Hiking group.
 This group has lots of sound advice.

 Great recipes to take on a picnic: